Dental Sedation Nursing

 The RoC compromises of the following:

-• Documents (DOCS): For each of the patient seen for PCAS there is a linked document relating to related duties carried out during the procedure itself.
+- Documents (DOCS): For each of the patients seen for PCAS there is a linked document relating to related duties carried out during the procedure itself.

 Learners will be provided with a deadline to complete the RoC although this is always 3-4 months prior to sitting the exam.
 Upon completion of the RoC this will go through an internal quality assurance process before being submitted to the NEBDN in preparation for the exam being booked.